CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ## Sensitive data encryption and upload (less than 100 GB)

-img width="570" alt="space in user guide" src="https://user-images.githubusercontent.com/83574067/123925776-e75d3f80-d993-11eb-8c1e-7f77341aa382.png">

-<iframe width="280" height="155" srcdoc="https://youtu.be/yAKtGs6FkMc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="280" height="155" srcdoc="https://www.youtube.com/embed/yAKtGs6FkMc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 SD Connect allows you to encrypt and upload files or folders directly from your web browser (for files smaller than 100 GB).
 With the following workflow, the file will be **encrypted by default** with the services encryption key (also called here Sensitive Data services public key).
 In this manner, encrypted files will be safely stored in SD Connect and can be directly analysed using other Sensitive Data services components (for example, in SD Desktop).
 However, you will not be yet able to decrypt the files after download.
 We are developing a new feature that will soon provide also this option.